Find the cheapest business electricity prices online.Get a new quote

 - A rate for each kWh unit of gas or electricity you use that’s fixed in price for the length of your contract.

 - Plus a daily or quarterly standing charge.
-Tariffs vary by supplier, region and the amount of energy your business consumes each year.
+Tariffs vary by supplier.

 Fixed Rates & Terms

-The majority of small and medium-sized businesses only have the choice of a fixed priced contract for the duration of the agreement.
-Most business energy suppliers now offer terms up to five years, but unit prices increase by a sizeable margin over a standard one-year deal although standing charges usually remain the same.
-The chart below illustrates this point more clearly.
+Small and medium-sized businesses only have the choice of a fixed priced contract.
+Most business energy suppliers offer terms up to five years.
+Unit prices increase by a large margin over a standard one-year deal.
+Standing charges remain the same.
+The chart below illustrates this point.